 By twisting and adding to Jesus' simple words and teachings, modern theologians and ministers make Jesus confusing and strange.
 He becomes someone who cannot be understood without the help of a Priestly class.

-Jesus tells us that neither God nor his teachings were ever meant to be seen "through a glass, darkly."
+Jesus never meant to be seen, "through a glass, darkly."
 Jesus is a window we can look through to see how God wishes us to live.

-This isn't the call of someone who condemns Good Works, who says "wait for God to act, don't act yourselves," or someone who wishes us to simply admire his righteousness and not emulate it.
+This isn't the call of someone who condemns Good Works, who says "wait for God to act, don't act yourselves," or someone who wishes us to simply admire his righteousness, but not emulate it.

 When we begin to see Jesus as an example we can follow, he becomes a Master we can also love as a brother.